andypern/iggy/workshop/iggy101/labs/s3cmd.md

 You will also want to list your own bucket, to make sure you have correct access to it:

-    s3cmd ls s3://$username
+    s3cmd ls s3://guest$

-***Note: $username should be replaced with the name of the bucket named after your login name.
-It may differ from the username on your local machine.
-If in doubt, ask your lab instructor for the correct syntax***
+***Note: guest$ should be replaced with the name of the bucket you were assigned (guest1-5).
+I  If in doubt, ask your lab instructor for the correct syntax***